 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
-The San Mateo County Treasurer's Investment Pool, classified in Level 2 of the fair value hierarchy, is valued using quoted prices for a non-active market portfolio at fiscal year end.
 Fair value is defined as the quoted market value on the last trading day of the period.
 These prices are obtained from various pricing sources by the custodian bank.
+The District's holdings with the San Mateo Co.
+Treasurer's Investment Pool were an uncategorized input and not defined as a Level 1-3 input.